 From 2009-2012 contribution amounts were $5000 for each year.
 For 2013 and 2014 they were $5,500 each.
 In 2015 the Harper Government increased it to $10,000 and the Trudeau Government lowered it back down to $5,500 for 2016 and beyond.
 So, for example, if someone was 18 years of age or older in 2009, when the account was first created, and assuming that they did not contribute any money to a TFSA, they would have accumulated contribution room in the amount of $46,500 in 2016.

-Where things really start to get confusing with TFSAs is when people are both making contributions and withdrawing money.
+Where things really start to get confusing for people with TFSAs is when they are both making contributions and withdrawing money.
 The important thing to remember regarding withdrawals from your TFSA is that, if you have already maxed out your contributions, you must wait until the next calendar year to replace that money or face over-contribution penalties.
-So, for example, if you took out $5000 in November 2016, you would have to wait until January of 2017 to replace that money.
+So, for example, if you took out $5000 in November 2017, you would have to wait until January of 2018 to replace that money.

-A nice feature about the TFSA is that any withdrawal from that account will be added to the following year’s contribution amount.
-So, in keeping with the example above, the $5000 withdrawn in 2016 will be added to the 2017 contribution amount of $5500 which means that you can put $10500 into the TFSA for 2017.
+A nice feature about the tax free savings account is that any withdrawal from that account will be added to the following year’s contribution amount.
+So, in keeping with the example above, the $5000 withdrawn in 2017 will be added to the 2018 contribution amount of $5500 which means that you can put $10500 into the TFSA for 2018.

 Some important things to remember about holding growth investments in a tax-free savings account is that, while capital gains are tax-free, if you were to sell an investment at a loss you would not be able to claim it as a capital loss on your taxes.
 Secondly, if you are making an “in kind” contribution into your TFSA by transferring securities (ie. stocks, ETFs or mutual funds) that are held in a non-registered account, there will be some tax implications to consider.